 When I had to draw things I was not familiar with at school, I “spaced out”.
 I was kind of trap in a loop: I felt difficult to draw anything looking for ideas, while I even didn’t know myself what to draw… What helped me to unlock that situation is to start drawing with references.
 My memory of forms was just too weak.
 So I started to observe things with more focus, and sketch them !
 (Looking is definitely not enough.)

 But the first thing I needed to work on was my ego.
 I had to put it aside and accept that I can’t create better if I don’t steal more from the past, that is just the real world.
 For this tutorial, I divided the process in a step-by-step approach to help you better draw in volume.

-There is multiple benefits to this method:
+There is multiple benefits to the Random Product technique:

 - You improve your quality of lines

 - Your vision in 3D is more reactive

 - Provoke more Happy accident (create new shapes randomly)

 - And let your ideas flow faster and better.